Taste & Smell

 This strain tends to range between 15-20% THC.

-For medical patients, Mazar may work well for treating chronic pain, Alzheimer’s, mood disorders, depression, ADHD, or day-to-day stress.
+Some consumers say Mazar works well for treating chronic pain, Alzheimer’s, mood disorders, depression, ADHD, or day-to-day stress.
 The body high can lead to couch-lock, and overall its effects cause lethargy and sleepiness.

 Common side effects include cottonmouth and red eyes.
 Some users may experience paranoia or lightheadedness in higher doses.